 To add capacity and fluidity on the Ennis Subdivision, UPRR officials sought to reconfigure Dallas Yard, where switching cars to build trains would sometimes have to occur on the main track.
 Adding an additional bypass track would notably increase capacity of the Ennis Subdivision through Dallas Yard.

-UPRR asked Olsson to design the project, which consisted of constructing a new yard bypass track, creating a new yard receiving and departure track, extending the yard switch lead, creating a new locomotive track, and reconfiguring a portion of the yard’s west switching lead.
+UPRR asked us to design the project, which consisted of constructing a new yard bypass track, creating a new yard receiving and departure track, extending the yard switch lead, creating a new locomotive track, and reconfiguring a portion of the yard’s west switching lead.
 One key component of the project was replacement of an existing drainage structure that ran through the middle of the yard and conveyed drainage along Honey Springs Branch.

 The existing drainage structure, a nearly 300-foot-long box culvert with an aging timber bridge at the outlet end, needed to be reconfigured to support the new bypass track.
-Olsson evaluated several options for drainage structure replacement, creating preliminary design and conceptual cost estimates for each, and worked with UPRR to select the best option.
+We evaluated several options for drainage structure replacement, creating preliminary design and conceptual cost estimates for each, and worked with UPRR to select the best option.
 The design that was ultimately selected was to remove the existing bridge and extend the existing concrete box culvert using precast concrete culvert sections.

 One final caveat: the existing bridge needed to be removed and the box culvert extension completed during a 50-hour work window to minimize disruption to the Ennis Subdivision.